 Pain and suffering

 During the aftermath of a slip and fall accident, you may experience things such as worry, grief, insomnia, and loss of enjoyment of life.
+All of these things have a value that can be factored in and calculated as pain and suffering.
 A personal injury lawyer can help recover compensation for the emotional effects of an injury.

 Comparative negligence is a term used when it is being decided if the injured person is completely or partially at fault for the accident and their injuries.
 Each state has their own law regarding this.